-The New York Jets have weathered some dark days in the past.
+The New York Jets have weathered some dark days over the last 15 years.
 But one day in particular stands out among the rest.

 It was Jan.
 3, 2000, the day that was supposed to spell a new beginning and a promising future for the Jets after Bill Parcells' retirement.
 But the press conference that was intended to introduce new head coach Bill Belichick to New York fans and media quickly took a turn for the ridiculous -- foreshadowing the next decade-plus of Jets history.

 "I resign as HC of the NYJ," Belichick scribbled on a napkin shortly before the presser that was both introductory and an abrupt farewell.
 He hardly took the time to write out a full sentence before stepping, with both feet, into the New England Patriots organization.